 Our Workshops are suitable for beginners and experienced artists, allowing them to work together whilst exploring their creativity and acquiring new skills.

-The safety measures for workshops at Art in the Barn will include:
+Due to the Covid 19 situation the following safety measures for workshops at Art in the Barn will include:

 * A spacious and well ventilated venue.